Poppies in Art for the Remembrance Day

-The custom of wearing a red poppy originated in the United States when a university professor from the University of Georgia Moina Micheal, swore to wear a red poppy after she had read a poem by Canadian physician Lieutenant-Colonel John McCrae called “In Flanders Fields”.
-In the UK, poppies were worn the first time in 1921 during the official anniversary services.
+The custom of wearing a red poppy originated in the United States when a university professor from the University of Georgia, Moina Micheal, swore to wear a red poppy after she had read a poem by Canadian physician Lieutenant-Colonel John McCrae called “In Flanders Fields”.
+In the UK, poppies were worn for the first time in 1921 during the official anniversary services.

 In Flanders fields the poppies blow